Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 The Shift Away From Dashboard-Hopping

 The new workflow is: define your topic area, let the engine handle everything from keyword discovery through publishing and monitoring.
 The keyword difficulty lookup is not gone.
-It is absorbed into a system that uses it as one signal among many, makes the decision, and executes without asking you to review a score.

 Frequently Asked Questions